Standard Operating Procedures

 10. Paddling and the Environment

-Please following this British Canoeing guidance to help you be a considerate, respectful and environmentally-friendly paddler.
+Please following the Paddlers Code to help you be a considerate, respectful and environmentally friendly paddler.
 Key points are listed below:

-• Constantly assess wildlife.
-If you see signs of disturbance then move away
+- Constantly assess wildlife.
+If you see signs of disturbance, move away